-A robot's contact surface shall be any bordered ground surface that it has contact with.
+A robot's contact surface shall be any bordered battlefield surface that it has contact with.
 Any robot that meets all the following criteria is deemed a Balancing Standard Robot:

-Criterion 1: When the robot is alive, the largest axial projections of all the wheels of a robot having a contact surface with the ground are always round in shape.
+Criterion 1: When the robot is alive, the largest axial projections of all its wheels in contact with a horizontal surface are always round in shape.